Groningen gas field: Concession

 In the plan, the foundations were also laid for the establishment of the Gasunie.
 10% of its shares were directly owned by the Dutch state, 40% by the Staatsmijnen and 50% shared by Shell and Esso.
 The Gasunie was given the task of laying a pipeline network to connect the whole of the Netherlands to Groningen gas.
 In cities where town gas was already being used, the existing pipes were used.
-In December 1968, it was celebrated that Egmond aan Zee was the last municipality to be connected to Groningen natural gas.
-(Note: The Wadden Sea island Vlieland was the very last to be connected to natural gas in 1986.)
+In December 1968, it was celebrated that Egmond aan Zee was the last municipality to be connected to Groningen methane.
+(Note: The Wadden Sea island Vlieland was the very last to be connected to methane in 1986.)

 A Cooperation Agreement was signed on 4 March 1963 by the Staatsmijnen, NAM, Shell and Esso.
 In this agreement, further agreements were written down between the parties.
 (Note: It was agreed that the content of the agreement would remain secret, partly because of company-sensitive information.
 In 2018, the document leaked and was released.)
 On 30 May 1963 the concession was then granted to NAM.

 Resistance

 The plans were largely supported by the Dutch House of Representatives.
 Only the Groningen Member of Parliament Arend Biewenga noted that gas extraction in the United States and Italy had led to subsidence.
 According to De Pous this was not the case with the Groningen gas field and this would otherwise be reimbursed by the NAM and Staatsmijnen.
 In an article in the Nieuwsblad van het Noorden, engineer Willem Meiborg warned on 8 November 1963 about subsidence.
 He predicted subsidence of up to one meter.
 He asked to set aside money for the consequences.
 Publicly, NAM denied Meiborg's prediction, but secretly ordered an investigation.
 The investigation confirmed that subsidence could occur, as much as 1.5 meters.
 The research was shared with the province of Groningen, but was not made public.
 It only became public when D66 Member of Parliament Jan Terlouw found out about the research in 1972 and asked parliamentary questions about it.

 People's Congress in Groningen, 15 April 1972.
 In the middle sits Fré Meis.

 On paper, the discovery of the gas field made Groningen the richest region in the Netherlands.
 Some in Groningen were pleased with the jobs created by gas extraction.
 Others thought that the economically disadvantaged province was not benefiting enough from the extraction.
-The natural gas revenues flowed into the national budget, which created the sentiment that Groningen was being used as a wingewest, roughly meaning "exploitation territory" or an area exploited for resources without any beneficial returns.
+The methane revenues flowed into the national budget, which created the sentiment that Groningen was being used as a wingewest, roughly meaning "exploitation territory" or an area exploited for resources without any beneficial returns.
 Prominently, CPN politician Fré Meis from Groningen complained about what he regarded as injustice.
 Between 1972 and 1980, the CPN therefore organized four instances of a People's Congress to draw attention to this.
 This sentiment returned regularly in the decades that followed.